YongoDavid/Demo-2024/README.md

-Today is a new day ,and i have to continue with the functionality of the e-markket project the main task for today is to handle the server and functionality for the login , sign up and creating users for the website and after this i will move on to the next thing done with the functionality for login , signuo , creating user and the server
+Today is a new day ,and i have to continue with the functionality of the e-markket project the main task for today is to handle the server and functionality for the login , sign up and creating users for the website and after this i will move on to the next thing done with the functionality for login , signuo , creating user and the server i just need some finishing touches on the server and create my database which i will link to the server